e-matteson/keypad/readme.md

 The purpose of this driver is to use the `embedded-hal` traits to hide that complexity.
 It does this by giving you a set of virtual `KeyInput` pins, each of which represent one key in your keypad matrix.
-Because they implement the `InputPin` trait, you can read the state of each key as if it was just connected to a single input pin, without worrying about the matrix-scanning that happens under the hood.
+Because they implement the `InputPin` trait, you can treat each one like a single input pin, without worrying about the matrix-scanning that happens under the hood.

 This approach was inspired by the [shift-register-driver](https://github.com/JoshMcguigan/shift-register-driver)